Azure-Samples/real-time-transcription-simple/README.md

 # Real Time Transcription - Simple

 This repo contains a fully working web-based Real Time Transcription application, powered by Azure Speech to Text.

-You can deploy it to your Azure subscription and local PC in less than 20 minutes, and modify for your specific needs.
+You can deploy it to your Azure subscription and local PC in less than 20 minutes.
+You can then modify it for your specific needs.

 It is part 1 of a series of repos on how to build real-time-transcription applications using Azure Speech to Text.

+Once you deploy this application, you will have something like this:

 <img src="./pics/resp-002.gif" width=800 />